Data protection & management for SaaS | W. Curtis Preston - Chief Technical Evangelist Druva

 Curtis: IT was kind of picked for me.
-I got out of the Navy in 1993, and I wanted to go into computers.
+I got out of the Navy in 1993 and wanted to enter computers.
 That’s literally all I knew.
 I used a connection.
 My wife was actually an administrative assistant at this large bank, and I used that connection.
 She was a referral, or I guess I was a referral, and she got me the job as the backup guy at this large credit card company.
 And I got that job because that was the most available job.

 I’ve got a nine-year-old granddaughter, and last night I heard she wants to be a fashion designer.
 No nine-year-old wants to be a backup person.
 So that was never my dream.
 I don’t think that’s anybody’s dream, but it was the job I could get.

 I had been there about three years, and I went into consulting at a company that’s no longer here, but I got put into the headquarters of a large oil and gas company and was supposed to be a CIS admin.
 I wasn’t supposed to be the backup person, but when I got there, I found their backups were broken, and I couldn’t help myself.
 And so, I ended up spending a lot of my CIS admin time on their backups, and then I actually decided to write a script to back up Oracle.

 I decided to publish that script in a magazine.
 Nowadays, people are like, what’s a magazine?
 But back then, you know, there was a magazine called Unix Review, which, you know, you could go to your local bookstore, and you could buy that magazine, it would be on the shelves, and they published things like this.
 So I published that script on how to back up Oracle, and I got emails from around the world, like 75 emails.
 I just remembered that it was 75 emails, and I’d never seen so many emails in my life.
 And it was, it was very effusive of saying, you know, you opened my eyes, you turned on a light, etc.